ukama/ukama/systems/data-plan/README.md

 make server
 ```

-This command will run the server on port `9090` ,and a database name `baserate` with `rates` table under it.
+This command will run the server on port `9090` ,and craeate a database name `baserate` with `rates` table under it.

 Server is running, Now we can use any gRPC client to intract with RPC handlers.
 We're using [Evans](https://github.com/ktr0731/evans) here: